wesley-ruede/Android/README.md

 04/13/20 -- The REST app's database is complete!

 05/21/20 -- The REST app's Activities are now settled.
 I was struggling on correctly implmenting my code to access database for the view.
 Thanks to StackOverFlow I was able to solve the issue and progress is coming along beautifully.
 Now to design the ui.

+06/30/21 -- The REST app is finished and I still can't believe how nicely it came out.
+Truly, I'm very proud of myself.
+Not only myself but also the people on StackOverFlow who helped me solve the bugs I ran into.
+This app likely would have never gotten done without their help.
+Also a big shoutout to my lady who held with some ui design ideas.
+My ui design was ugly at best and not really functional.
+I learned how to use bottom app bars and working with other people has gotten great results.
+Were I alone through this whole thing the app would likely not be in the state it is.
+Finally all I need to do is introcude unit testing which I'm learning right now.
+In future iterations I'll consider either adding a recovery trivia/learning functionality and improving the ui further.
+Till next, Wes.